 - Negotiating employment offers

-CMConnect (Online communications and Recruiting Tool):CMConnect is our comprehensive online communications tool and recruiting system.
+Claremont Connect is our comprehensive online communications tool and recruiting system.
 An account is automatically created for each student and login information is sent out in mid-August.
 All students should carefully and thoroughly fill out their profile, providing us with as much personal information as possible.
-Through CMConnect, students can access the 7-College on-campus recruiting program (for both full-time and intership opportunities) as well as our Claremont Colleges job database, CMConnect Opportunities, and four national databases, JobCentral, Simplyhired, Indeed and Google.
-Through CMConnect, students also have access to:
+Through Claremont Connect, students can access the 7-College on-campus recruiting program (for both full-time and internship opportunities) as well as our Claremont Colleges job database, Claremont Connect Opportunities, and four national job databases, JobCentral, Simplyhired, Indeed and Google.
+Through Claremont Connect, students also have access to:

-- GoingGlobal, our world-wide job and internship site with country specific career and employment informatioin
+- GoingGlobal, our world-wide job and internship site with country specific career and employment information

 - InterviewStream, our online interview practice software